General Argyres-Douglas Theory: AD points from 6d theory

 There are two kinds of irregular singularities for SU(2) Hitchin system from our classification.
 The form of the holomorphic Higgs field (the singularity is at $\infty$) is

 we call this type I singularity.
 The other solution is

 There is a cut in $z$ plane, in crossing the cut, a gauge transformation is needed to make the solution consistent.
+Notice that there is no first order term and therefore no mass parameter is encoded in this singularity.
 We call this type II singularity.
-Notice that there is no first order term and therefore no mass parameter is encoded in this singularity.

-We now argue that only one irregular singularity is allowed on one fixed point say south pole.
-The other singularity put on the north pole can only be a regular singularity.
-If we put two irregular singularities at $z=0,\infty$, the spectral curve is then
+We now argue that only one irregular singularity is allowed, and one can only turn on a regular singularity if a irregular singularity is already here .
+The proof is following: If we put two irregular singularities at $z=0,\infty$, the spectral curve has the form

-Here $M\geq 3$ and we use the scaling transformation to set the coefficient before $z^N$ to 1.
-If this defines a SCFT, then $[\lambda^2]={2(N+M)\over N+2}>2$ which means it is a relevant operator, this is in contradiction to the fact that the parameter in the higher order pole should be the coupling constant which must have dimension less than one.
-We will explain later what is the four dimension theory if there are two irregular singularities on the Riemann sphere.
+Here $M\geq 3$ and $\lambda$ is the coefficient from higher order pole.
+We also use the scale transformation to set the coefficient of $z^N$ to be 1.
+If this defines a SCFT, then $[\lambda^2]={2(N+M)\over N+2}>2$ which means it is a Coulomb branch operator, but this is in contradiction to the fact that the parameters from the coefficient of higher order pole should be the coupling constant which must have dimension less than one.
+In summary, we have the following singularity configurations which will define an AD theory: